mdoege/PySynth/README.md

 ## Overview

-PySynth is a simple music synthesizer written in Python 3.
+PySynth is a simple music synthesizer for Python 2 or 3.
 The goal is not to produce many different sounds, but to have scripts that can turn ABC notation or MIDI files into a WAV file without too much tinkering.

 The current release of the synthesizer can only play one note at a time.
 (Although successive notes can overlap in PySynth B and S, but not A.) However, two output files can be mixed together to get stereo sound.

-The latest git version of PySynth also works in Python 2.

 ## Synthesizer scripts